borisNk/Storm-Viewer/README.md

 # Storm Viewer

-Project created for the purpose of learning Swift language
+Project created for the purpose of learning Swift language.
+It shows a UITableView with all the images with nssl in the name.
+Then you can click on each image's tittle to show the image at full screen with the image number of the total image pool.

 ## Getting Started